National Steel Corporation

 The National Steel Corporation (1929–2003) was a major American steel producer.
-It was founded on October 1, 1929 through a merger arranged by Weirton Steel with the new Great Lakes Steel Corporation, which was then in the process of construction of its Ecorse steel works, certain subsidiaries of M. A. Hanna Company, namely the blast furnaces in Buffalo, New York and on Zug Island, the company's iron mining division and its fleet of ore carriers; and the Michigan Steel Corp, predecessor to Great Lakes Steel, which joined the group in 1931 before the adjoining plant of the Great Lakes Steel Corp was commissioned.
+It was founded on October 1, 1929 through a merger arranged by Weirton Steel with the new Great Lakes Steel Corporation, which was then in the process of construction of its Ecorse steel works, certain subsidiaries of M. A. Hanna Company, namely the four blast furnaces in Buffalo and two on Zug Island, the company's iron mining division and its fleet of ore carriers; and the Michigan Steel Corp, predecessor to Great Lakes Steel, which joined the group in 1931 before the adjoining plant of the Great Lakes Steel Corp was formally commissioned.

 National Steel was headquartered in Pittsburgh.
 Despite a difficult market in Depression-setting 1930, the company reported USD 8.4 million in profits.
 Again, in 1931 the company was profitable unlike many other competitors.
 The company could attribute its success primarily to sales to the automobile industry.
 Large steel producing operations were located near Detroit, providing the company with low shipping costs.
 Throughout the Great Depression, National Steel obtained profitability every year.

+The company was part of the Dow Jones Industrial Average from 1935 until 1959.

 National Steel Company (1899)

-The National Steel Company of 1899 had no relationship with the National Steel Corporation of 1929 other than the name.
+The National Steel Company of 1899 (a U.S. Steel predecessor) had no relationship with the National Steel Corporation of 1929 other than the name.